ripta/decks.js/intro-to-docker/SCRIPT.md

 3747ada8f970
 ```

 There aren't many processes running.
-In fact, `/bin/sh` is the init process (PID 1):
+In fact, `/bin/sh`, init process (PID 1), is the only thing normally running:

 ```
 / # ps -ef